symfony/symfony-docs/cookbook/console/generating_urls.rst

 ----------------------------------------

-To configure the Request Context - which is used by the URL Generator - you can redefine the parameters it uses as default value to change the default host and scheme.
-Note that this does not impact URL generated via normal web requests, since those will override the defaults.
+To configure the Request Context - which is used by the URL Generator - you can redefine the parameters it uses as default values to change the default host (localhost) and scheme (http).
+Note that this does not impact URLs generated via normal web requests, since those will override the defaults.

 .. configuration-block::